PBR Logo (Pabst Blue Ribbon Logo)

 Pbr Emblem

 The inscriptions are crafted using custom typefaces of various types.
 One of them is a modification from Linotype, named Pabst Old Style Condensed.
 The foundry Schriftguss AG introduced two styles (Ohio-Schrift and Ohio-Kursiv) and later added a third, Ohio-Kraft.
-The renowned font artist Frederic W. Goudy also contributed, designing letterforms for the Pabst Brewing Company lager label.
+The renowned type designer Frederic W. Goudy also contributed by designing letterforms for the Pabst Brewing Company lager label.

 Pbr Symbol

-The brand palette includes two primary colors and two secondary ones.
+The brand palette consists of two primary colors and two secondary colors.
 The main group comprises a rich red and a deep shade of blue.
 At the same time, the secondary group features a silvery color with a blue undertone, used for outlining, and a white background color, which is also the color of the primary inscription.